sachinkmohan/sachinkmohan.github.io_old/docs/_posts/2021-08-23-nvidia-jetson-agx-xavier-tf-installation.md

 These linked pointed out to one problem that my `PYTHONPATH` was not set in `.bashrc` file

+> My PYTHONPATH in .bashrc file looks like this `export PYTHONPATH=/usr/local/lib/python3.6/dist-packages:$PYTHONPATH`

+> Note: As your tensorflow and other ML related libraries are installed in `/usr/local/lib` instead of `/usr/lib`, this throws an error.

 - After setting that I tested if TF was installed properly using this command `pip3 show tensorflow-gpu`
  ```
  WARNING: pip is being invoked by an old script wrapper.
 This will fail in a future version of pip.